SaadIqbalEE/Shoveling-earth-with-the-Boston-Dynamics-Spot-robot/README.md

 In this project, students will equip the Boston Dynamics quadruped robot, Spot, to perform the task of moving earth with a shovel.
 The challenge is to design and implement a system that allows the robot to interact with a simulated environment containing earth and rocks, which may be hidden, making the task of shoveling more complex.
 The robot will need to be capable of using a shovel to scoop earth and move around to select optimal locations for digging.

-The project will focus on overcoming the difficulties posed by hidden rocks and developing a robust approach for successful shoveling.
+The project focuses on overcoming the difficulties posed by hidden rocks and developing a robust approach for successful shoveling.
 This may involve either a machine learning-based method or a clever programming solution.
-The key tasks will include robotic manipulation, movement control, and obstacle detection, all requiring a strong grasp of robotics, Python programming, and possibly machine learning techniques.
+The key tasks will include robotic manipulation, movement control, and obstacle detection, all requiring a strong grasp of robotics, Python programming, and potentially machine learning techniques.

 ## Key Skills & Technologies